Blooym/lesbin/README.md

 ### Paste Reporting

 Lesbin allows users to report pastes if they believe the content should be reviewed by an administrator.
-When a report is submitted, the paste's decryption key is temporarily sent from the reporter to the server, allowing administrators to view the content and make a judgment.
+When a report is submitted, the paste's decryption key is sent by the reporter to be stored on the server until the report has been processed, allowing administrators to view the content and make a judgment.

 - If the report is **dismissed**, the paste's decryption key is removed from the database entirely.
 - If the report is **accepted**, the paste and all associated data will be deleted entirely.